by Ané Auret 10 min read

 When it comes to Peri and Menopause, the key hormone we’re talking about is Estrogen.

-And when we talk about skin specifically, Estrogen is essential for collagen synthesis, hyaluronic acid synthesis, elasticity, hydration, skin thickness/density and resilience, a healthy skin barrier and healing and repairing itself.
+And when we talk about skin specifically, Estrogen is essential for collagen synthesis, hyaluronic acid synthesis, elasticity, hydration, skin thickness/density and resilience, a healthy skin barrier, and helping skin heal and repair itself.

-It also helps skin protect itself against internal and external stressors like inflammation, oxidative stress and free radicals (the intrinsic and extrinsic ageing factors mentioned earlier).
+It also helps skin protect itself against internal and external stressors like inflammation, oxidative stress and free radicals.

 When our Estrogen levels start to decline we start to experience an overall Estrogen deficiency in our bodies that affect many of our biochemical functions, including our skin health, vitality and appearance.
 This is referred to as Estrogen Deficient Skin (EDS).